 Management in Context

-This workshop series will provide you with the opportunity to apply the knowledge you have developed throughout your studes to a range of management functions.
+This workshop series will provide you with the opportunity to apply the knowledge you have developed throughout your studies to a range of management functions.
 Working in small groups, you will respond critically and constructively to comments made by others, developing your ability to construct and defend a coherent argument.

 Professional Business and Applied Research Skills

 In this module you will develop an understanding of effective business communication, including public speaking in English, giving feedback and communicating in teams.
-You will consider the actions and attitudes that comprise professional conduct in the business environment, and will look at typical recruitment processes.
+You will consider the actions and attitudes that comprise professional conduct in the business environment and will look at typical recruitment processes.
 You will be introduced to a range of quantitative and qualitative research methods commonly used in management studies.

 You will study seven mandatory units in general management over the first two terms.
 In addition, you will study three research units, including the Independent Report (6-8,000 words) in the last term, giving you the opportunity to study a Marketing issue in depth.
 You will also participate in a developmental unit over the first two terms, and workshops over three terms.